The logos of successful companies are instantly recognizable, memorable, and timeless.

 There are other reasons to strive for simplicity.

-Logos need to be used in a wide variety of environments and media, from mobile phone apps and website icons to billboards and motion video.
+Logos need to be used in various environments and media, from mobile phone apps and website icons to billboards and motion video.

 When your logo may need to be displayed across dramatically different sizes and resolutions, using a simple design can save you the time and effort of needing multiple versions at multiple sizes.

-You want your logo to leave a lasting impression, and with so many demands made on people’s attention, a simpler approach is usually the most effective.
+You want your logo to leave a lasting impression, and with so many demands made on people’s attention, a more straightforward approach is usually the most effective.

 Greed: Only use what you need and nothing more